-- (G) The Contractor shall provide the Enrollee reasonable opportunity to present evidence, allegations of facts or law, in person as well as in writing.
-The Contractor shall inform the Enrollee of the limited time available for this in the case of an expedited Appeal resolution. - (H) The Contractors shall provide the Enrollee and the Enrollee's authorized representative the opportunity, before and during the appeals process, to examine the Enrollee's case file, including medical records, and any other documents and records considered during the appeals process. - (I) The Contractor shall include as parties to the appeal the Enrollee and the Enrollee's representative or the legal representative of a deceased Enrollee's estate. - (J) The Contractor shall ensure that the individuals who make the decision on an Appeal are individuals who: - (1) were not involved in any previous level of review or decision-making; and - (2) if deciding any of the following, are health care professionals who have the appropriate clinical expertise, as determined by the Department, in treating the Enrollee's condition or disease: - (i) an Appeal of a denial that is based on lack of Medical Necessity; or - (ii) an Appeal that involves clinical issues.
+- (H) The Contractors shall provide the Enrollee and the Enrollee's authorized representative the opportunity, before and during the appeals process, to examine the Enrollee's case file, including medical records, and any other documents and records considered during the appeals process. - (I) The Contractor shall include as parties to the appeal the Enrollee's representative or the legal representative of a deceased Enrollee's estate. - (J) The Contractor shall ensure that the individuals who make the decision on an Appeal are individuals who: - (1) were not involved in any previous level of review or decision-making; and - (2) if deciding any of the following, are health care professionals who have the appropriate clinical expertise, as determined by the Department, in treating the Enrollee's condition or disease: - (i) an Appeal of a denial that is based on lack of Medical Necessity; or - (ii) an Appeal that involves clinical issues.